JimKing100/PrivacyHistos/README.md

 # PrivacyHistos

 Welcome to the PrivacyHistos repository.
 This repo contains five differential privacy functions for combining features into privatized histograms.
+These functions can be used in python applications to produce a synthetic dataset based on a 'ground truth' dataset, with an aim of adhering to differential privacy, as demostrated by the examples.
 The five functions are contained in the **privacy.py** file located in the **src** directory.

 ----